-- (e) An income tax return; - (f) A statement concerning the mortgage, rental or lease of a residence; - (g) A motor vehicle registration; - (h) A property tax statement; or - (i) Any other document issued by a governmental agency. - 5.
-Subject to final verification, if an elector submits an application to register to vote and appears at a polling place to vote in person pursuant to this section: - (a) The elector shall be deemed to be conditionally registered to vote at the polling place upon: - (1) The determination that the elector submitted the application to register to vote by computer using the system established by the Secretary of State pursuant to section 11 of this act and that the application to register to vote is complete; and - (2) The verification of the elector's identity and residency pursuant to this section. - (b) After the elector is deemed to be conditionally registered to vote at the polling place pursuant to paragraph (a), the elector: - (1) May vote in the election only at that polling place; - (2) Must vote as soon as practicable and before leaving that polling place; and - (3) Must vote by casting a provisional ballot, unless it is verified, at that time, that the elector is qualified to register to vote and to cast a regular ballot in the election at that polling place. - Sec.
-7. (Deleted by amendment.) - Sec.
-8. 1.
-Notwithstanding the close of any method of registration for an election pursuant to NRS 293.560 or 293C.527, an elector may register to vote in person at any polling place for early voting by personal appearance in the county or city, as applicable, in which the elector is eligible to vote. - 2.
-To register to vote in person during the period for early voting, an elector must: - (a) Appear before the close of polls at a polling place for early voting by personal appearance in the county or city, as applicable, in which the elector is eligible to vote.
+- (e) An income tax return; - (f) A statement concerning the mortgage, rental or lease of a residence; - (g) A motor vehicle registration; - (h) A property tax statement; or - (i) Any other document issued by a governmental agency. - 4.
+Subject to final verification, if an elector registers to vote in person at a polling place pursuant to this section: - (a) The elector shall be deemed to be conditionally registered to vote at the - polling place upon: - (1) The determination that the application to register to vote is complete; and - (2) The verification of the elector's identity and residency pursuant to this section. - (b) After the elector is deemed to be conditionally registered to vote at the polling place pursuant to paragraph (a), the elector: - (1) May vote in the election only at that polling place; - (2) Must vote as soon as practicable and before leaving that polling place; and - (3) Must vote by casting a provisional ballot. - Sec.
+9.2.
+If an elector is deemed to be conditionally registered to vote at a polling place pursuant to sections 5.1 to 9.8, inclusive, of this act, the county clerk shall issue to the elector a voter registration card as soon as practicable after final verification. - Sec.
+9.4.
+1. Each county and city clerk shall establish procedures, approved by the Secretary of State, for: - (a) Carrying out final verification to verify and determine whether a person who cast a provisional ballot was qualified to register to vote and to cast the ballot in the election; and - (b) Keeping each provisional ballot separate from other ballots until such final verification. - 2.
+For the purposes of final verification: - (a) The Secretary of State shall verify that an elector has voted in the election in only one county or city, as applicable, and provide each county and city clerk with a copy of the verification report; and - (b) Each county and city clerk shall verify that an elector has voted in the election at only one polling place in the county or city, as applicable. - Sec.
+9.6.
+1. Following each election, a canvass of the provisional ballots cast in the election must be conducted pursuant to NRS 293.387 and 293C.387. - 2.
+The county or city clerk shall not include any provisional ballot in the unofficial results reported on election night. - 3.
+Beginning on the day following the election, the county or city clerk shall regularly report the results of the counting of the provisional ballots until such counting is completed. - Sec.
+9.8.
+1. The Secretary of State shall establish a free access system, such as a toll-free telephone number or an Internet website, to inform a person who cast a provisional ballot whether the person's ballot was counted and, if the ballot was not counted, the reason why the ballot was not counted.